Aljgutier/fastapi_docker/README.md

 The main.py (hello world) fast_api applicaton in this repo is adapted from the following two references - [FastAPI Introduction](https://medium.com/coderhack-com/introduction-to-fastapi-c31f67f5a13), [FastAPI getting started](https://dorian599.medium.com/fastapi-getting-started-3294efe823a0).

 These two references a good intro to FastAPI.
-Some improvement and addition of missing details are made so that the corresponding examples work out of the box.
+Some improvements including addition of missing details and setup in a realistic setting are made so that the corresponding examples work out of the box.
 Additionally, Python docstrings are added so that VSCode (Lint) does not show annoying warnings.

 Create the main.py application as follows.
 Cd to the project directory